z-adams/Tutorials/Pointers/pointers.md

 as shown in the following diagram:

 ![fig10](diagrams/fig10.svg)
-<diagram> showing top frame reaching down to another part of the stack

-So finally returning to face our goal: if we want our `find_char()` function to be able to update a pointer, passed by the user, to allow us to mark where it left off, we cannot simply pass it by value, because its value, an address, even if modified, will be discarded when the function returns.
-What we actually need is to pass **the address of an address**, or a pointer to a pointer, so that the pointer can be modified in a way that will be externally visible to the caller.
+So finally returning to face our goal: if we want our `find_char()` function to be able to modify a pointer passed by the user, to allow us to mark where it left off, we cannot simply pass it by value, because its value (an address) even if modified, will be discarded when the function returns.
+What we actually need is to pass **the address of an address**, or a pointer to a pointer, so that the pointer, which lives lower down the stack, outside the function's local data, can be modified from within the function.

 If this is still confusing, just remember that an address is simply an integer, so in order to have our function update this external integer, we need to